 The visual arts at SHCS strives to teach students that there are many ways to see and interpret the world by providing hands-on opportunities for students to interact with and relate to the world around them.
 Images become real.
 Children experience and discover the variety of what we are capable of feeling and make vivid that our thoughts are limitless.

 Our arts program takes a cross-curricular approach that aligns what students are learning in their core classes with what they are practicing in art.
 Jennifer Shaffer, director of the visual arts program, frequently marries the disciplines of art and science into projects, such as the artwork students created for the Solar Eclipse in August 2017 and autumnal scenes paired with studies of the seasons and photosynthesis.
 (See above.)

 In their visual arts classes and our summer camps, students are able to engage with a variety of media, including paint and pottery.
 This allows each child to discover his or her unique artistic gifts and lets their lights shine!

 Click the button below to get the latest news from our visual arts program!

-The Sacred Heart Theatre Arts program is designed to prepare students for the study of acting, dramatic literature, and theatrical production, and to nurture appreciation for the many forms of theatre.
-Through research, planning, scripting, and performance experiences, the student will acquire skills in communicating ideas, critical thinking, and collaborative problem solving.
+The Sacred Heart Theatre Arts program is designed to prepare students for the study of acting, dramatic literature, and theatrical production, and to nurture an appreciation for the many forms of theatre.
+Through research, planning, scripting, and performance experiences, the student will acquire skills in communicating ideas, critical thinking, and collaborative problem-solving.